Students are classified as In-State or Out of State residents for fee payment purposes.

 Graduates: Initial residency decisions for graduate students are made at the time of application processing.
 All students submit a Residency Information Form (available within the electronic application as well as here) at the time of application to a program.
 Upon review of the short Residency Information Form, all students may be requested to submit a longer Residency Inquiry Form to provide additional information designed to facilitate an accurate residency classification.
 All students may request to fill out the Residency Inquiry Form if they think that they have inaccurately been classified as an out-of-state student.
 If, upon review of the Form, this initial appeal is denied, the student may appeal that decision to the Residency Classification Committee.

 The State of Tennessee establishes student residency regulations with the intent that the public institutions of higher education in the state will apply uniform rules in the determination of in-state and out-of-state status for fee payment purposes.
-The specific policy provided by the State of Tennessee can be found here.
+Please visit the specific policy provided by the State of Tennessee.
 These guidelines have been explained in some detail below.

 Generally, the regulations state that: